What you, your employer and the government pay

 Your employer must contribute the minimum amount if you earn more than:

-They don’t have to contribute anything if you earn less than this.
+They do not have to contribute anything if you earn these amounts or less.

 How your take-home pay changes

 Joining a workplace pension scheme means that your take-home income will be reduced.
 But this may:

 - mean you’re entitled to tax credits or an increase in the amount of tax credits you get (although you may not get this until the next tax year)